AshwinSundar/ashwinsundar/drafts/be-interesting.md

 In my life there have been several times where two paths were available.
 The first - common, easy and prestigious.
 The second - unknown, difficult, and of questionable value.
 Many times I chose the latter, hoping to _be an interesting person_ as a result of choosing the path less chosen.

 Those times rarely "worked out".
 I didn't always learn something when things failed.
-But this approach to have produced more interesting stories than I might have otherwise had.
+One thing this approach did create, however, is interesting stories.
+I worked in a coffee shop for 2 years.
+I tried to start a doggy-photography business (and failed)[^starbucks].
+Someone stole a falafel from me in Amsterdam[^falafel].
+All these happened because I tried to pursue a path that most of my peers didn't choose.

 Through this process of making decisions based on whether I will *become more interesting*, I've learned a few lessons.